DataExplorerX/Whatsapp_Chat_Analysis/README.md

 ### Use the above imported Whatsapp group chat to analyse and extract insights from the group chat.

-## Overall, this WhatsApp chat analysis project aims to provide a comprehensive toolkit for analyzing and gaining insights from WhatsApp chat data using Python.
+### Note: Overall, this WhatsApp chat analysis project aims to provide a comprehensive toolkit for analyzing and gaining insights from WhatsApp chat data using Python.
 It combines text processing techniques, statistical analysis, and data visualization to offer a user-friendly and informative analysis of chat conversations.